thradams/cake/ownership.md

 f(a); /*moved*/
 ```

-The object that receives the value must not hold any resource.
+The object that receives the value must not hold any resource, otherwise the previous referenced objects would be lost.

 This is natural in initialization and function arguments.

 For assignment it needs to be checked with flow analysis (part II).

 2 - A non owner object cannot be copied to a owner object.